jonathandumas/ENVT3065-sustainability-and-challenges/README.md

 - Instructors: Jonathan Dumas, Xavier Fettweis, Bertrand Cornélusse
 - When: October - December 2021, Friday 8:00 AM - 12 AM (to be confirmed)
-- Classroom: Lectures are live and will be recorded and avaiklabke on [Youtube]().
+- Classroom: Lectures are live and will be recorded and available on [Youtube]().

 ## Agenda